siprog/HTNPLanValidationThesis/README.md

 Simona Ondrčková et al. On Heuristics for Parsing-based Verification of Hierarchical Plans with a Goal Task published in FLAIRS 2022 https://journals.flvc.org/FLAIRS/article/view/130606

-New github file with the final version of the code  (which will encompass all the newer versions) will be created in the future.
+We plan to create  new github file with the final version of the code  (which will encompass all the newer versions).